TaseerAhmad/TaseerAhmad/README.md

 I am building a back-end for an ecommerce website in Node.js!
 This is my first big project with Node.js and I am already learning alot.
 The repository is private for now.

-No, this is not some yippy yappy awful structured project.
-You will be amazed to see the code quality ;)